Legionn-cs50/AetherLock/README.md

 ### Windows
 1. Go to the **[Releases](https://github.com/Legionn-cs50/AetherLock/releases/latest)** page.
-2. Download the installer (`AetherLock-Setup-version.exe`) from the latest release.
+2. Download the installer (`AetherLock-Setup-version.exe`) from the latest release, download only installer and nothing else.
 3. Run the installer and follow the on-screen instructions.

 > **Note:** AetherLock is still in the **development and testing phase**.
 As a result, the installation may trigger a security warning due to the lack of digital signing.
 This is a known issue and can be bypassed by proceeding with the installation.